Słupsk: US missile defense complex

 The European Interceptor Site (EIS) of the US was planned in nearby Redzikowo, forming a Ground-Based Midcourse Defense system in conjunction with a US narrow-beam midcourse tracking and discrimination radar system in the Czech Republic.
 It was supposed to consist of up to 10 silo-based interceptors, a two-stage version of the existing three-stage Ground Based Interceptor (GBI), with Exoatmospheric Kill Vehicle (EKV).

 The missile shield has received much local opposition in the area, including several protests.
 This included a protest in March 2008, when an estimated 300 protesters marched on the proposed site of the missile base.
 The planned installation was later scrapped by President Obama on 17 September 2009.

 On February 12, 2016, the US Army has awarded AMEC Foster Wheeler a $182.7 million contract with an option to support the Aegis Ashore missile defense system in Poland.
-The contract comes as part of Phase III of the European Phased Adaptive Approach program, which aims to boost land-based missile defense systems for NATO allies against ballistic missile threats.
+The contract comes as part of Phase III of the European Phased Adaptive Approach program, which aims to boost land-based missile defense systems for NATO members against ballistic missile threats.
 Project is located in Redzikowo, the site that was formerly scrapped.